Map Source: Joshua Project / Global Mapping International

 |Affinity Bloc:||Arab World|

 In the 700s and 800s, Arabs were fanning out over a large part of North Africa and Central Asia to conquer and to spread the Islamic religion.
-Through the next couple hundred years, more Arabs settled in what is now Uzbekistan and Tajikistan.
+Through the next couple hundred years, more Arabs settled in what are now the Central Asian countries.
 Sometimes they came as nomads, other times they came as soldiers.
-Arabs were the dominant people group in Central Asia, so Arabic was the language of science and culture.
-As time went on, Uzbeki Arabs became isolated from the Arab World.
+As time went on, they became isolated from the Arab World and their language was changing.
 Up until the early 20th century when the USSR took over the region, Uzbeki Arab speakers raised crops and livestock, while remaining true to Islam through religious education.
+These people who straddle the Arabic and Turkic worlds still live in Central Asian countries like Tajikistan.

-Uzbeki Arab speakers need to put their identity in the person of Jesus Christ rather than in their ethnic or linguistic identity.
+Uzbeki Arab speakers in Tajikistan need to put their identity in the person of Jesus Christ rather than in their ethnic or linguistic identity.